Do you want to sleep train your baby but you want to avoid leaving your baby to cry it out?

 There is a way to encourage your baby to sleep in their own bed, and fall asleep themselves, without leaving them to cry.
 It may take a little longer than other sleep training methods, but if you want to avoid tears at bedtime as much as possible, this is the way to go for you.

 First of all, I want to say that every parent and every baby is different.
-This means that there’s no one-size-fits-all method, and it’s impossible to say exactly how long it may take for your baby to pick up their new sleep skills!
+This means that there’s no one-size-fits-all method, and it’s impossible to say exactly how long it may take for your baby to fall asleep on their own.

 If you want to read more about different types of sleep training, you can check out this post about the different methods out there.